First-Time Donor Retention: Why Donors Ghost and How to Stop It

 A receipt acknowledges the gift.
 A heartfelt thank you begins the relationship.

-Build an automated thank you that lands within 24–48 hours, every time.
+Use your CRM and Zapier to create an automated thank you that lands within 24–48 hours, every time.

 When your system prepares the draft automatically, you remove the bottleneck.
 Instead of starting cold, you’re adding the human touch to something already in motion.